 - Try it on different areas of your face.
 To see the tone and texture.
 I usually try my jaw, then my nose, as it’s lighter.

 - Don’t be afraid to ask for a hand mirror.
 If they don’t have one available, there are always mirrors in other tester palettes .
-You need to have a good look at the foundation, in different angles and close up.
+You need to have a good look at the foundation, from different angles and close up.

 6. Daylight